oruk listens to the world's broadcasts so you don't have to

 What does oruk do?

-oruk monitors 240 live radio, TV, social, and structured feeds in real time, transcribes and translates the audio on private GPU pods, extracts events with LLMs under strict grounding rules, then corroborates each event across independent sources before publishing.
-The full pipeline is documented on the methodology page; we have published 42,000+ corroborated events from 670,000+ raw transcriptions to date.
+oruk monitors live radio, TV, social, and structured feeds in real time, transcribes and translates the audio on private GPU pods, extracts events with LLMs under strict grounding rules, then corroborates each event across independent sources before publishing.
+The full pipeline is documented on the methodology page; our archive spans published events and raw transcriptions from the live wire.

 Consumers receive the events as a free public wire on oruk.ai, paid REST and SSE on api.oruk.ai, RSS and Atom feeds, or webhook deliveries to their own endpoints.
 Every story carries the originating source, a per-source verbatim quote, a corroboration count, and event coordinates.